Erik Gandini: The Swedish Theory of Love

-The documentary The Swedish Theory of Love is Gandini's social critique on the ideology of individual independence of Swedish society.
-The film suggests that the Swedes are suffering from an epidemic of loneliness.
+The documentary The Swedish Theory of Love is Gandini's exploration of the individualistic aspects of a Scandinavian ideology of personal independence, more broadly of modern society.
+The film portrays a near future scenario where the Swedes are suffering from an epidemic of loneliness.
 Gandini was inspired by his own 'split-life' as an Italian Swede.
-The title of the movie is derived from the book Is the Swede a Human Being?, written by the Swedish historians Henrik Berggren och Lars Trägårdh.
+The title of the movie is derived from the book Is the Swede human?, written by the Swedish historians Henrik Berggren och Lars Trägårdh.

-The movie premiered in internationally in competition at CPH DO and IDFA in the Master section, nominated for Best Documentary at the Stockholm Film Festival in 2015 and was released theatrically in Italy, Spain, Poland, Norway and The Netherlands.
-It has stirred wide debate loneliness in times of self determination and existential modern life.
+The movie premiered internationally in competition at CPH DO and IDFA in the Master section, was nominated for Best Documentary at the Stockholm Film Festival in 2015 and was released theatrically in Italy, Spain, Poland, Norway and The Netherlands.
+It has become a classic cinematic reference in several EU countries like Sweden, Italy, Spain and Poland whenever individualism and loneliness are discussed in relation to a set of values typical of modernity.